 DiSC Classic Profile Explained: Results

-Now that you have tallied your results, the numbers that you have on Graph I, Graph II, and Graph III are plotted on the chart for Graph I, Graph, 2, and Graph III.
+Now that you have tallied your results, the numbers that you have on Graph I, Graph II, and Graph III are plotted on the chart for Graph I, Graph II, and Graph III.
 Plot each section of the D, i, S, and C on all the graphs, this then provides you with your segment numbers and your classical patterns results.

-Finally, you should read the description of your DiSC classical pattern.
+Finally, you should read the description of your DiSC classic pattern.
 Review it to see how closely the description aligns with your patterns and behaviors.
-Consider behaviors are like you and what in the description seems off.
+Consider behaviors that are like you and assess how closely the feedback in the report aligns closely or differs from you.
 Then discuss your results with a trusted partner to see how they experience you in the workplace, and if the description provided aligns with how you behave.

 DiSC Classic 2.0 Profile Explained: Electronic Version

-The DiSC Classic 2.0 profile was so successful and led to the creation of the electronic version of the DiSC Classic Profile.
+The DiSC Classic profile was so successful that it led to the creation of the electronic version of the DiSC Classic Profile.

-The DiSC Classic 2.0 Profile electronic version uses the original DiSC classic profile to provide participants with results of their DiSC personality style.
+The DiSC Classic 2.0 Profile is the electronic version and it uses the original DiSC classic profile to provide participants with results of their DiSC personality style.
 Similar to the paper version, participants respond to twenty-eight questions using adjectives to describe their behaviors.

 The system provides you with results instantly.
 You will learn about their DiSC dimensions, tendencies, needs, preferred environment and strategies for effectiveness.
 You will become more aware of your strengths and weaknesses.
 Finally, you will learn your DiSC classical pattern.